On this page

 Wellhead means the casing heads and includes and casing hanger or spool, or tubing hanger, and any flow control equipment up to and including the wing valves.

-The wellhead value of the regulated substance recovered is calculated by deducting certain post-wellhead costs from the arms-length gross sales values obtained.
+The wellhead value of a regulated substance recovered is calculated by deducting certain post-wellhead costs (exclusive of GST) from the arms-length gross sales values obtained or that could be reasonably be realised on the sale of the substance to a genuine purchaser at arms length.

 Post-wellhead costs include operating and certain capital expenses directly relating to treating, processing and refining regulated substances after the wellhead, and expenses incurred conveying those regulated substances to the point of delivery to the purchaser.
 Pre-wellhead costs such as those incurred in exploration, drilling or recovery activities are not relevant to the calculation of royalty.